 How The Nature Conservancy uses Easements

-In the Blackfoot Valley of Montana, TNC accepted the state’s first conservation easement on 1,800 acres in the mid-1970s.
-Today, 30,254 acres there are covered by easements.
+In the Blackfoot Valley, TNC accepted Montana’s first conservation easement in the mid-1970s.
+Today, hundreds of thousands of acres across the state are covered by easements.

 Statement on Syndicated Easements